laurencejbelliott/Spatial_Sampling_MRS_Simulation/README.md

 ![A screenshot of the 2D grid visualisation of the multi-robot spatial sampling simulation.](./docs/images/spatial_MRS_sim_vis.png "A screenshot of the 2D grid visualisation of the spatial sampling MRS simulation.")

 Instructions on using this grid visualisation web UI can be found in the [Grid Visualisation section of MESA's advanced tutorial](https://mesa.readthedocs.io/en/latest/tutorials/adv_tutorial.html#grid-visualization).

+## Running Batches of Simulated Experiments
+An example script for running headless batches of experiments is provided in `BatchRunner_RR_and_SSI.py`.
+This script reproduces the simulated trials detailed in Roberts-Elliott et al.'s TAROS 2022 paper ['Agent-Based Simulation of Multi-Robot Soil Compaction Mapping'](https://doi.org/10.1007/978-3-031-15908-4_20).
+The automation of batches of experiments is powered by [Mesa's BatchRunnerMP class](https://mesa.readthedocs.io/en/latest/apis/batchrunner.html).
+Although this supports multiprocessing, the script defaults to running trials sequentially on a single core, as some features of the simulated MRS use multiprocessing, e.g. [PyKrige](https://github.com/GeoStat-Framework/PyKrige) kriging interpolation.
+The [Accessing Simulation Outputs](/docs/sim-outputs.md) section of this documentation details how to access the data and figures generated from batches of simulated experiments.